-- tabling a motion or an amendment to legislation;

-- voting in a division;

-- speaking in debate;

-- asking written or oral questions; and

-- deliberation within a Select Committee.

-25. The nature of the "exclusive benefit", on the other hand, should be interpreted narrowly.
-The same Member would not be debarred from tabling an amendment, speaking or voting on matters relevant to, for instance, the pharmaceutical sector as a whole; National Health Service spending on drugs; or Government policy on drug licensing and patents.

-26. The term "outside body" includes any registrable client of such a body (see below, paragraph 57).

-27. A Member who has a financial interest in, or receives a financial benefit from, a representative organisation, such as a trade association, trade union, staff association, professional body, charity or issue-related lobby group, may not advocate measures for the exclusive benefit of that organisation or the trade, industry or interest that it represents; nor speak or act in support of a campaign exclusively for the benefit of the representative organisation or its membership (e.g. a campaign for special tax relief, or for a specific programme of development).
-But the Member may speak or act in support of a campaign that is of interest to the representative organisation, but is also of wider application (for instance, in the case of a charity for cancer research, a campaign for the prohibition of smoking).

-28. A Member who seeks to confer benefit on an organisation in which he or she has a financial interest, but who considers that this does not constitute an "exclusive benefit", should make it clear in debate how he or she is acting not only in the interest of the organisation, but also the wider sector or community of which that organisation forms a part.

-29. Paragraphs 8(c) and 8(d) of the Code (the prohibitions of payment for exercising parliamentary influence and of payment for providing parliamentary advice and services) and paragraph 14 of the Code (the prohibition of paid advocacy for exclusive benefit) do not apply to the Lords Spiritual, to Ministers of the Crown, or to Members or employees of non-departmental public bodies (whether commercial or non-commercial in character) in relation to those specific roles.
-Members and employees of public boards may take part in proceedings affecting the boards of which they are Members or employees, subject to the usual rules on declaration of interests.

-30. Paragraphs 8(c), 8(d) and 14 of the Code do not apply to Members of the House acting as counsel on behalf of clients before Private Bill Committees or the Committee for Privileges and Conduct.
+- speaking in debate; - asking written or oral questions; and - deliberation within a select committee. - 26.
+The nature of the "exclusive benefit", on the other hand, should be interpreted narrowly.
+The same Member would not be debarred from tabling an amendment, speaking or voting on matters relevant to, for instance, the pharmaceutical sector as a whole; National Health Service spending on drugs; or Government policy on drug licensing and patents. - 27.
+The term "outside body" includes any registrable client of such a body (see below, paragraph 61). - 28.
+A Member who has a financial interest in, or receives a financial benefit from, a representative organisation, such as a trade association, trade union, staff association, professional body, charity or issue-related lobby group, may not advocate measures for the exclusive benefit of that organisation or the trade, industry or interest that it represents; nor speak or act in support of a campaign exclusively for the benefit of the representative organisation or its membership (e.g. a campaign for special tax relief, or for a specific programme of development).
+But the Member may speak or act in support of a campaign that is of interest to the representative organisation, but is also of wider application (for instance, in the case of a charity for cancer research, a campaign for the prohibition of smoking). - 29.
+A Member who seeks to confer benefit on an organisation in which he or she has a financial interest, but who considers that this does not constitute an "exclusive benefit", should make it clear in debate how he or she is acting not only in the interest of the organisation, but also the wider sector or community of which that organisation forms a part. - 30.
+Paragraphs 8(c) and 8(d) of the Code (the prohibitions of payment for exercising parliamentary influence and of payment for providing parliamentary advice and services) and paragraph 14 of the Code (the prohibition of paid advocacy for exclusive benefit) do not apply to the Lords Spiritual, to Ministers of the Crown, or to Members or employees of non-departmental public bodies (whether commercial or non-commercial in character) in relation to those specific roles.
+Members and employees of public boards may take part in proceedings affecting the boards of which they are Members or employees, subject to the usual rules on declaration of interests. - 31.
+Paragraphs 8(c), 8(d) and 14 of the Code do not apply to Members of the House acting as counsel on behalf of clients before private bill committees or the Committee for Privileges and Conduct.
 Nor do they apply to Members appearing personally or on behalf of outside organisations as witnesses before select committees of either House.